Flag of Springfield, Illinois

-The municipal flag of Springfield, Illinois, is the lawful flag of the capital of the U.S. state of Illinois, Springfield.
+The flag of Springfield, Illinois was adopted in 1917.
 Its background is "Old Glory blue".
 The flag is emblazoned with a circle of 20 small, white stars, all pointed upward; the circle is offset, slightly, to the left of the flag.
 Those stars encircle a large, white-bordered "Old Glory red" star, also pointed upward.
 The center star is described as two stars, one atop the other, in the Springfield, Illinois Code of Ordinances.
 In the past, the flag has the words "Springfield Illinois," across its bottom; now photographs show no lettering on the flag, and governmental buildings have been seen sporting a version absent text.

 Dimensions

 In the case of hand-held or carried flags the proportions are 2:3, two units in height to every three in breadth.
 When the Springfield flag is flown on a flagpole, its aspect ratio should be 1:2, unless the U.S. government prescribes differing dimensions for the United States flag, in which case the Springfield flag would defer to those dimensions.
 When the flag is displayed from windows or over the city streets it is allowed to be notched or pointed.